cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 - OAuth 2.0
 - OpenID Connect (OIDC)

-Then you can integrate your identity provider (IdP) with cloud.gov, at no cost, so users from your agency can authenticate to cloud.gov using your agency IdP.
+Then you can integrate your identity provider (IdP) with Cloud.gov, at no cost, so users from your agency can authenticate to Cloud.gov using your agency IdP.

 ## Process

-The process for integrating with cloud.gov using your SSO solution is fairly simple and straightforward.
+The process for integrating with Cloud.gov using your SSO solution is fairly simple and straightforward.
 To properly integrate, here is a high-level overview of the process:

-1. Send an email to cloud.gov Support to get the process started, notifying us you'd like to integrate.
+1. Send an email to Cloud.gov Support to get the process started, notifying us you'd like to integrate.
-1. cloud.gov Support will ask you for the necessary information to integrate with your provider:
+1. Cloud.gov Support will ask you for the necessary information to integrate with your provider:
     - SAML 2.0
       - Public SAML 2.0 Endpoint (preferred) or Federation Metadata, **required**
       - 100x100 transparent PNG of your agency's seal, **required**